saitaiky/notebook/docs/docs/cloud-computing/aws/management/organizations.md

 - Organizations helps simplify the **billing for multiple accounts** by enabling you to set up a single payment method for all the accounts in your organization through consolidated billing.
 - AWS Organizations is available to all AWS customers at no additional charge.

+## Invite existing account

+You can use AWS Organizations to invite individual AWS accounts to join the company's organization.
+Remember that the account must accept the invitation first before it is added to the organization.
 ## Account migration

 To migrate accounts from one organization to another, you must have root or IAM access to both the member and master accounts.